outfox/fennecs/www/docs/Queries/Query.1-5.md

 ---
-title: Query&lt;C0, ...&gt;
+title: Query&lt;&gt; (Stream Queries)
 ---

+# Stream Queries
 # `Query<C0>`
 # `Query<C0,C1>`
 # `Query<C0,C1,C2>`
 # `Query<C0,C1,C2,C3>`
 # `Query<C0,C1,C2,C3,C4>`

-Queries with Type Parameters (called [Stream Types](StreamTypes.md)) provide access to Component data of their matched entities.
+Queries with Type Parameters are calles **Stream Queries**, and they provide super fast and powerful access to Component data of their matched entities.

+In many cases, you'll be performing your processing using a Stream Query.
-## Component Type Parameters
+## Type Parameters (Stream Types)

 The Type parameters, `C0, C1, C2, C3, C4` are also known as the Query's **Stream Types**.
 These are the types of Components that a specific Query's Runners (e.g. `For`, `Job` and `Raw`) can supply to your code.